heysagnik/diy-analytics/README.md

 ## 📊 Add to Your Site

-Just copy the code from the dashboard and paste in your website.
+Copy the snippet from your dashboard and paste it into your site’s <head>.
 <img src="https://github.com/user-attachments/assets/55b84635-32a3-48e5-aef4-8b9510090762" width='500'/>